buttonsrtoys/mvvm_plus/README.md

 With `get_mvvm`, the View is a Flutter widget and the View Model is a Dart model.

 `get_mvvm` goals:
-- Provide a state management framework that clearly separates business logic from the presentation.
+- Provide a state management framework that clearly separates business logic from UI.
 - Optionally provide access to View Models from anywhere in the widget tree.
 - Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.